Written Culture in Late Antiquity and Byzantine Papyrology

 Wage-earners in Romano-Byzantine Egypt : Essay on economic history

 For a long time, ancient societies were described as slave societies, where the work of free men was marginal and only seasonal.
 Over the past generation, however, new research has nuanced this overly monolithic picture of ancient economies and societies: we now know that work was organized differently according to place and time.
-The present study therefore sets out to identify the traces of free salaried work in the society of Romano-Byzantine Egypt, whose papyrus documents are without equivalent in the rest of the ancient world.
+The present study therefore sets out to identify the traces of free salaried work in the society of Romano-Byzantine Egypt, whose papyrus documents have no equivalent in the rest of the ancient world.
 Employment contracts, accounting records, receipts and payment orders are re-read to identify the main areas and sectors of salaried employment.
 From the employment of domestic servants to work in workshops or on building sites, from transport services to irrigation networks, the traces collected finally outline the contours of a particular type of mercantile society, in which salaried employment was driven by urban and state demand.

 Studia Papyrologica et Aegyptiaca Parisina n° 2 | 2021